-Enamel is a translucent structure, that covers the crown, which is the area of the tooth that is visible above the gumline.
-The structure underneath enamel, known as dentin, is the area of the tooth that gives it its off-white color.
-However, due to its translucent nature, enamel is prone to staining.
+Enamel is a translucent structure, that covers the crown, which is the area of the tooth that is visible above the gum line.
+The structure underneath the enamel, known as dentin, is the area of the tooth that gives it its off-white color.
+However, due to its translucent nature, the enamel is prone to staining.
 Coffee, tea, soda, wine, juices, and cigarettes are some common causes of enamel staining.
-When enamel becomes decayed, it reveals the inner-layer of the tooth, which can give your teeth a dark yellow color.
+When enamel becomes decayed, it reveals the inner layer of the tooth, which can give your teeth a dark yellow color.

 Unfortunately, once your teeth’s enamel is eroded, there are no ways to regenerate the enamel.
 However, there are some lifestyle choices you can make to help strengthen your enamel.
 For one, maintaining healthy oral hygiene can help ensure that you do not lose excess enamel from acid erosion caused by bacteria.

 Other routes you can take to protect your enamel, include taking vitamin D and calcium supplements.
 Vitamin D and calcium naturally promote bone growth and strengthen your teeth.
 Lastly, you can try brushing your teeth with a fluoride toothpaste or using a fluoride rinse to strengthen your enamel.
 Fluoride is known to protect your teeth from demineralization caused by acid erosion from bacteria and sugar.

 The primary cause of enamel erosion occurs from bacteria creating acids that wear away the enamel.
 Enamel erosion can also result from the following factors: